 Residencies include: Caribbean Linked IV at Ateliers ’89 in Oranjestad, Aruba (2016); Tarrant County College, Fort Worth, Texas, US (2017); and Atelier Mondial, Basel, CH (2017).
 He was commissioned for SCULPTURE AT Bermondsey Square, London in 2017.

-	Upcoming exhibitions include 'Beano: The Art of Breaking Rules' at Somerset House, London, UK (21 October 2021) and 'A, letter', a duo show with Tarek Lakhrissi, which is a VITRINE Satellite exhibition at Ballon Rouge, Brussels, BE (11 November - 11 December 2021) .
+Thomas is currently exhibiting in 'Beano: The Art of Breaking Rules' at Somerset House, London, UK (until 6 March 2022) and 'Un circo del alma' at Vernacular, Mexico City, MX (until 18 December 2021).
 A publication of Thomas' writing, published by TACO!, London will be released in December 2021.

 Tarek Lakhrissi (b.
 1992, Châtellerault, FR) is based in Paris, FR.
 He holds a BA in Literature and Theatre from Paris III Sorbonne-Nouvelle, FR and an MA in History of Art and Theatre from the University of Montreal, CA. He has been nominated for the Matsutani Occident 2019 Prize and the PSC Art Prize.

 Lakhrissi has had international solo presentations at museums and galleries including: Fondazione Sandretto Re Rebaudengo, Turin, IT; MOSTYN, Llandudno, UK; VITRINE, London, UK; KevinSpace, Vienna, AT; Zabriskie, Genève, CH; Centre d’Art Contemporain, Noisy-Le-Sec, FR.